philsbln/ipv6-app-testing/draft-tiesel-v6ops-ipv6-app-testing.md

 ## Network-based tracing

-If the communication pattern of an application is known well enough, a packet tracer as {{Wireshark}} allows to verify that an application uses IPv6 for all flows in a Dual-Stack environment.
+If the communication pattern of an application is known well enough, a packet tracer as {{Wireshark}} allows to verify that an application in a Dual-Stack environment uses IPv6 for all of its flows.
 If this can be verified, failures in True IPv6-only environments are unlikely.

 While this is the least invasive method of testing True IPv6 scenarios in a Dual-Stack setup, it is the most error-prone as it requires the tester to fully understand the network flows of the application and requires the skills to interpret the output of a packet tracer.